 Robert E. Hiott, Jr. - Mr. Hiott brings to the Commission an extensive background in substance abuse treatment programming and behavioral health management services.
 He is executive director of the Pickens County Commission on Alcohol and Drug Abuse, DBA Behavioral Services of Pickens County, a position he has held since 2007.
 In his previous role as deputy director of the Pickens County Commission, Hiott was responsible for planning, organizing, and directing behavioral treatment, prevention, and research programs, and supervised a staff of both professional and technical employees.
 He began his tenure with the organization in 1986.
 Hiott received a Bachelor of Arts degree from Central Wesleyan College and a Master of Education in Counseling and Guidance from Clemson University.
 He is a member of the South Carolina Behavioral Health Services Association and serves on its Treatment Services Committee.
 In addition, he is a member of the Pickens County Prescription Drug Abuse Alliance.

-Sharon L. Wilson, FACHE, CEAP - Ms. Wilson, of Piedmont, SC, serves as Director of Conscious Leadership Development at the Greenville Health System (GHS) Academy of Leadership and Professional Development.
-Prior to that role, she served as Director of Behavioral Health Operations at Greenville Hospital Systems, where she has worked for 18 years.
-The Pittsburgh native has also worked in community mental health centers in Pennsylvania and Virginia.
+Sharon L. Wilson, M.A., FACHE, CEAP, Vice-Chair - Ms. Wilson, of Piedmont, SC, serves as Director of Conscious Leadership Development at the Greenville Health System (GHS) Academy of Leadership and Professional Development.
+Prior to that role, she served as Director of Behavioral Health Operations at GHS, where she has worked since 1994.
+The Pittsburgh native has also worked in community mental health centers and inpatient psychiatric hospitals in Pennsylvania and Virginia.
 Wilson received her bachelor’s degree in Psychology from Indiana University of Pennsylvania, and a master’s degree in Management from Webster University.
-She has received her Certification in Employee Assistance Programs (CEAP) and is a Fellow in the American College of Health Care Executives (FACHE).
+She currently holds a Certification in Employee Assistance Programs (CEAP) and is a Fellow in the American College of Health Care Executives (FACHE).
 Ms. Wilson joined the South Carolina Mental Health Commission in 2012.